Auto Mechanic

 I have a 2003 Ford Focus SE.
 4 Cylinder.The battery light has been coming on for a few months, it will come on, and go off.
 I can hear a difference in the engine when the light comes on.I took it to a auto parts store and had them do a diagnosis on i

-Asked by Lindsay about 11 years ago
+Asked by Lindsay over 11 years ago

 What did they say was wrong?
 Battery lights generally come on when the battery or the alternator are failing.